jakemcdermott/page_automation/README.md

-Headless Page Automation in Parallel using Pytest, Docker, and Selenium
+Headless Browser Automation in Parallel using Pytest, Docker, and Selenium
 ============================================
 A page automation project layout using pytest fixtures to invoke multiple selenium containers in parallel.